++bake

 Accepts

-is an atom.
+a is an atom.

-is a list.
+b is a list.

 Produces

-A list of the same type as b
+A list of the same type as b.

 Source